Unavoidable Induced Subgraph of Infinite 2-connected Graphs: Vertex of Infinite Degree

-Note that since $T$ is countable, we will only consider countable graphs for the remainder of the paper.
-For \cref{lem:treeinfvert,lem:sidestep,lem:treelocfin}, we assume that $G$ is an infinite 2-connected graph with an infinite vertex $v$ and no $K_{\infty}$ as an induced subgraph, that $\mathcal{V}$ is an infinite independent subset of the neighborhood of $v$ in $G$, that $T$ is a $\mathcal{V}$-connecting tree of $G-v$, and that the notation used is that from \cref{def:vconntree}.
-The next three lemmas are of a technical nature, and \cref{lem:infvert} is the main result of this section.
-Since $T$ is infinite and connected, \cref{thm:konig} implies that $T$ contains an infinite vertex or a ray.
-We address the case that $T$ has an infinite vertex in \cref{lem:treeinfvert} and the case that $T$ contains a ray in \cref{lem:sidestep,lem:treelocfin}.
-It is important to keep track of the order that the paths were added in \cref{def:vconntree}.
-In the proofs of \cref{lem:treeinfvert,lem:treelocfin}, we will be taking sequences, sub-sequences, and sub-sub-sequences, etc. with respect to the order in which paths were added to $T$.
-In particular, one way to take a sub-sequence is to take every other element of the sequence.
-We call this an \emph{alternating sub-sequence}.
+For \cref{lem:treeinfvert,lem:treelocfin}, we assume that $G$ is an infinite 2-connected graph with a vertex of infinite degree $v^*$ and no $K_{\infty}$ as an induced subgraph, that $\mathcal{V}$ is an infinite independent subset of the neighborhood of $v^*$ in $G$, that $T$ is a $\mathcal{V}$-connecting tree of $G-v^*$, and that the notation used is that from \cref{def:vconntree}.
+Since $T$ is infinite and connected, \cref{thm:konig} implies that $T$ contains a vertex of infinite degree or a ray.
+We address the case that $T$ has a vertex of infinite degree in \cref{lem:treeinfvert} and the case that $T$ contains a ray in \cref{lem:treelocfin}.